Accor sells Paris Society’s festive pole to Laurent de Gourcuff and Pernod Ricard

 © Perruche

-Majority shareholder certainly, but Laurent de Gourcuff counts among his investors the spirits group Pernod Ricard, which holds 30% of the capital of Paris Society.
-This minority stake allows the firm (Mumm, Perrier-Jouët, Absolut, Ricard, Pastis 51, Suze…) to diversify its activities by directly targeting the consumption places of its customers, but also to showcase its own products.
-At a time when the global volume of spirits dropped by -2% in 2024 according to IWSR, and when the group recorded a decrease in organic growth of -1% to 11.6 billion euros, this investment incorporates a differentiation strategy, betting on the solid financial health of Paris Society.
+Although he is the majority shareholder, Laurent de Gourcuff counts among his investors the Pernod Ricard spirits group, which holds 30% of the capital of Paris Society.
+This minority stake allows the firm (Mumm, Perrier-Jouët, Absolut, Ricard, Pastis 51, Suze, etc.) to diversify its activities by targeting its customers’ consumption venues directly without blocking competition.
+At a time when global spirits sales fell by 2% in 2024 according to IWSR and the group recorded a 1% decline in organic growth to €11.6 billion, this investment is part of a differentiation strategy that relies on Paris Society’s solid financial health.

 Read also: Lapérouse Holding: Antoine Arnault and Benjamin Patou acquire Prunier